joel-powell/databases/phase-2/04_designing_schema_one_table/exercise/student_directory_design.md

-# Single Table Design Recipe Template
+# Single Table Design Recipe

 ## 1. Extract nouns from the user stories or specification